push-protocol/embed-demo-app/README.md

 2. click on the close button or the black overlay to close the sidebar/modal.

 ## NOTE:
-1. After making changes in the **Create React APP** to show case SDK config changes, always do a browser ***empty cache and hard reload***
-, this hot reloading fix is WIP.

-2. There is no polling mechanism as of now, the Client APP has to re-load to get new notifications.
+There is no polling mechanism as of now, the Client APP has to re-load to get new notifications.
 [WIP]

 ## Usage Guide when integrating `EmbedSDK` from scratch in a client dApp